Should You Raise Honey Bees?

 • Stings can happen with honey bees.
 Check with your doctor first to determine if you are one of the unlucky people who are allergic to honey bee stings.
 Even if you are not allergic, stings are painful.
 Learning how to properly manage your hives will lessen stinging episodes.

 • Cost of supplies.
 The initial cost of beekeeping can be intimidating to new beekeepers.
 You will need to invest in supplies such as a hive, proper protective clothing, a smoker, and a hive tool.
-As of this writing, a single new hive may cost about $200, clothing and gear may cost about $160, and a package of new bees may run $180 to 200.
+As of this writing, a single new hive may cost about $200, clothing and gear may cost about $160, and a package of new bees may run $180–$200.
 Often, you can find starter kits with bees, boxes, and gear for a better combined price.
 Read more about beekeeping supplies.

 • The first year can be a tough one.
 On top of learning the ins and outs of beekeeping, you may not get any honey for yourself.
 Your bees have a lot of work to do during the first season.
-They must produce wax, raise young bees, and store honey for Winter.
+They must produce wax, raise young bees, and store honey for winter.
 Learn to be patient with yourself and your bees.

 • Bee diseases.
 As you might know, bee populations have been in decline for several years.
 Diseases, pesticides, and parasites are the most common troubles encountered by bees, but sometimes, there is no explanation for an unhealthy hive.
 Take the time to learn how to keep your bees healthy and to inquire about any problems other beekeepers in your area might have had.
 Read more about common bee diseases.